usccolumbia/CSPBenchMetrics/README.md

 University of South Carolina.

-This repository contains the code and test datasets for our paper [PDF](https://arxiv.org/pdf/2307.05886):
+This repository contains the code and test datasets for our paper [Full length article](https://www.sciencedirect.com/science/article/pii/S0927025624000235):

 ```
 @article{wei2024towards,